What you need to know about moving out of home

-Your list should include a weekly or monthly amount for rent, utility bills like gas, electricity, phone and internet, food, clothes, travel expenses to and from work, dental visits, health insurance and ambulance services – in fact, everything that you’ll have to cover off financially to live by yourself.
+Your list should include a weekly or monthly amount for rent, utility bills like gas, electricity, phone and internet, food, clothes, travel expenses to and from work, online doctor, dental visits, health insurance and ambulance services – in fact, everything that you’ll have to cover off financially to live by yourself.

 Step 2.
 Save up for the move

 Before you move out, it is wise to get into the habit of living on a budget and saving as much as you can.
 You’ll also need to have plenty of funds in the bank when you make your move as there are quite a few costs involved with getting into a place of your own.

 First, you’ll need a month’s rent as a bond deposit and a month’s rent in advance on your place.
 Next you may need money for your utilities – utility companies often require a deposit when setting up an account for the first time.
 Then there’s the cost of furniture, kitchenware, and the things you’ll need to set up house – like a cupboard full of food!

 Last but not least is the actual cost of moving.
 You can save money by moving yourself, but bear in mind that if you have to use a removal company, it can be quite expensive and you’ll want to compare quotes from companies to get a good price.

 Step 3.
 Find the right place